rfabbri/vxd/README.txt

 Let us examine the example of contrib/brl.
 It is a set of libraries inside VXL designed by Brown University researchers to hold open source versions of their research code.
-BRL is itself layered similar to VXL, but each library has a 'b' prefix:
+BRL is itself recursively layered similarly to VXL core, but each library has a 'b' prefix:

-1. brl/bbas: basic libraries, analogous to vxl/core (eg, bil, bvgl)
+1. brl/bbas: basic libraries, analogous to vxl/core (e.g., bil, bvgl)
-2. brl/b\* : higher level libraries  (eg, brl/bseg/sdet for edge detection)
+2. other brl/b\* : higher level libraries  (eg, brl/bseg/sdet for edge detection)

 ```
 Sublayers of BRL under VXL Level 3:   3.1             3.2              3.3         3.4
-                                      bbas/bil       bbas/bil        seg/sdet     seg/sdet/algo
+                                      bbas/bil       bbas/bil_algo    seg/sdet   seg/sdet/algo
                                       bbas/bvgl      bbas/bvgl_algo   b*l        b*l_pro
                                       bbas/b*l_io    bbas/b*l_io
                                       bbas/b*l_pro
 ```
-For instance, whenever someone adds something in to bvgl, and it matures, it may be moved to core/vgl.
+For instance, whenever someone adds something to bvgl, and it matures, it may be moved to core/vgl.

 In practice, in the more complex world of contrib/,